Snowflake-Labs/sfquickstarts/site/sfguides/src/image_recognition_snowpark_pytorch_streamlit_openai/image_recognition_snowpark_pytorch_streamlit_openai.md

 Assuming you've satisfied the prerequisites and set up your environment, running the two applications is pretty straightforward.

-- In your favorite IDE, open and run through the cells in **Snowpark_PyTorch_Image_Rec.ipynb** after making sure the notebook Python kernel is set to **snowpark** -- the name of the conda environment created in previous step.
-Once every cell runs without any errors, you can check the contents of the Snowflake stage to make sure the UDF exists by running the following command in Snowsight.
+- In your favorite IDE, open and run through the cells in [Snowpark_PyTorch_Image_Rec.ipynb](https://github.com/Snowflake-Labs/sfguide-snowpark-pytorch-streamlit-openai-image-rec/blob/main/Snowpark_PyTorch_Image_Rec.ipynb) after making sure the notebook Python kernel is set to **snowpark-img-rec** -- the name of the conda environment created in the previous step.
+- Once every cell runs without any errors, you can check the contents of the Snowflake stage to make sure the UDF exists by running the following command in Snowsight.

 ```sql
 list @dash_files;